bigray0x/Drosera-Testnet-Node-Guide/README.md

 ```bash
 DROSERA_PRIVATE_KEY=xxx drosera apply
 ```
-* Replace xxx with your EVM wallet privatekey (Ensure it's funded with Holesky ETH, you can claim 1E from holeskyfaucet.io)
+* Replace xxx with your EVM wallet privatekey (Ensure it's funded with Hoodi ETH, you can claim 1E from hoodifaucet.io)
 * If you encounter rpc issues use this format instead “DROSERA_PRIVATE_KEY=xxx drosera apply --eth-rpc-url your_rpc_here”
 * Use the private RPCs you got incase of errors.
 * Enter the command, when prompted, write ofc and press Enter.